-''' Parameters name (str) - The name of the stream.
-This will be requested anew at every call init (name) Initialize self.
-See help(type(self)) for accurate signature. '''
+Parameters name (str) - The name of the stream.
+This will be requested anew at every call

 '''

+init(name)

+'''

+'''

 IPython.testing.globalipapp.get_ipython()

-IPython.testing.globalipapp.xsys(self, cmd)
+'''

-Replace the default system call with a capturing one for doctest.
+IPython.testing.globalipapp.xsys (self, cmd) Replace the default system call with a capturing one for doctest.

+'''

 IPython.testing.globalipapp.start_ipython()

 Start a global IPython shell, which we need for IPython-specific syntax.

 '''